tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 *ALRIGHT TSUNAMI, WHAT'S WITH ALL THE ASTERISKS?* Well, our good friend Misha had quite a bit of difficulty getting visas this year.
 As a result, OG spent a lot of time this year playing musical chairs with substitutes when they traveled internationally for LANs.
 Ceb came back for one last ride and stood in for Misha at Stockholm.
 Won.
 Came back for another one last ride in Arlington.
 Got fourth.
 And then coach Chuvash stood in for Misha at ESL Malaysia.
 Which they won.

 **What would success look like?** A top 6 finish would be perfectly respectable for such a fresh roster.
-For Misha?
+For Misha, though?
 Oh boy.
 I don't even know if _he_ necessarily feels the pressure.
 But the public at large putting the pressure on him has gotta be something else.

 **What to spam in Twitch chat when OG are winning?** `ATF=ALWAYS TAKES FIRST`